home-assistant/home-assistant.io/source/_components/emulated_roku.markdown

   default: true
 {% endconfiguration %}

-After starting up, you can check if the Emulated Roku is reachable at the specified ports on your Home Assistant instance (eg.: `http://192.168.1.101:8060/`).
+After starting up, you can check if the emulated Roku is reachable at the specified ports on your Home Assistant instance (eg.: `http://192.168.1.101:8060/`).
-If you change your advertised IP or ports, you will have to re-add your Roku in Harmony.

 ## {% linkable_title Events %}